 4. Consider using group interviews for jobs that require strong interpersonal skills

 It’s important to know when choosing a group interview is the right fit.
-Group interviews can be a great resource for understanding how candidates would work on a team and how they’ll work under the pressure of getting that big account you’re after.
-Alternatively, group interviews can keep quieter personalities from having a chance to shine even though they may be a great addition to your team.
-Remember that group interviews don’t have to be an elimination round for your candidates, but they can be a great tool for getting to know them, and learning how they could fit into your organization.
+Group interviews can be a great resource for understanding how candidates would work on a team.
+Alternatively, group interviews can keep quieter personalities from having a chance to shine even though they may be a great hire.
+To help remedy this, remember that group interviews don’t have to be an elimination round for your candidates, but they can be a helpful tool for getting to know them, and learning how they could fit into your organization.

 5. Use pre-employment testing to measure candidate job fit, intelligence, and personality.

-Using a pre-employment assessment tool before the interview is helpful to the screening process.
-By testing candidates first, you can choose to interview those who exhibit strength in personality traits proven by decades of research to predict employee success.
-This eliminate time spent reading resumes and some of the bias that goes along with that.
+By testing candidates as part of the initial application process, you can choose to interview those who exhibit strength in personality traits proven by decades of research to predict employee success.
 A good pre-employment test will not have obvious right answers, which can help you be sure that your candidates are answering honestly and giving you good insight into their potential.

-This isn’t to discount the importance of interviewing in the hiring process - pre-employment testing is most accurate when used as an initial screening tool for candidates, allowing you to promote top scorers to the interview process where you have a chance to get to know them better.
+To be clear, resume reading and interviewing are still important parts of the hiring process.
+Pre-employment testing is most accurate when used as an initial screening tool for candidates, allowing you to promote top scorers to the interview process where you have a chance to get to know them better.
 Pre-employment testing can also be extremely useful during the interview process.
-The Optimize Hire custom interview guide is automatically generated for each candidate who takes one of our pre-employment tests and will highlight specific traits candidates excel or struggle in, giving you questions curated by experts at the Wharton School to properly probe into weak spots.
+The Optimize Hire custom interview guide is automatically generated for each candidate who takes one of our pre-employment tests and will highlight specific areas where candidates excel or struggle, giving you questions curated by experts at the Wharton School to properly probe into weak spots.